MrZuberi/OrbitScope/README.md

 ## Prerequisites

-- A C++17 compiler (portable MinGW GCC works, no admin rights required)
+- A C++ compiler (portable MinGW GCC works, no admin rights required)
 - CMake 3.20 or later
 - [vcpkg](https://github.com/microsoft/vcpkg), used to build the MongoDB C++ driver
-- A MongoDB Atlas cluster (optional, enables persistence)
+- A MongoDB Atlas cluster
-- Planet, ring, and asteroid texture images in `resources/textures/` (optional, falls back to flat colors)
+- Planet, ring, and asteroid texture images in `resources/textures/`

 ## Installation